Velmurugan256/neuroforge1/FILE_DELETE_API_INTEGRATION.md

 ## 🎉 **Integration Complete:**

-The delete file functionality is now fully integrated into your NeuroForge application with proper user authentication and context-aware deletion handling!
+The delete file functionality is now fully integrated into your NeuroCore application with proper user authentication and context-aware deletion handling!